cran-task-views/Omics/Omics.md

 - `r pkg("ActivePathways")` uses p-value merging to combine gene- or protein-level signals, followed by ranked hypergeometric tests to determine enriched pathways and processes.

-- `r pkg("CovCombR")` can be used to combine heterogeneous data sets through a covariance based method.

 -   `r pkg("solvebio")` is a binding for the [SolveBio](https://www.solvebio.com/) API that is a biomedical knowledge hub oriented toward omics data integration.